astronomer/docs/learn/airflow-datasets.md

 import dataset_consumer_traditional from '!!raw-loader!../code-samples/dags/airflow-datasets/dataset_consumer_traditional.py';
 import example_sdk_datasets from '!!raw-loader!../code-samples/dags/airflow-datasets/example_sdk_datasets.py';

 With Datasets, DAGs that access the same data can have explicit, visible relationships, and DAGs can be scheduled based on updates to these datasets.
-This feature helps make Airflow data-aware and expands Airflow scheduling capabilities beyond time-based methods such as cron.
+This feature helps make Apache Airflow® data-aware and expands Airflow scheduling capabilities beyond time-based methods such as cron.

 Datasets can help resolve common issues.
 For example, consider a data engineering team with a DAG that creates a dataset and an analytics team with a DAG that analyses the dataset.
 Using datasets, the data analytics DAG runs only when the data engineering team's DAG publishes the dataset.